 If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you.
 Read our full disclosure here.

 Walt Disney World resorts are split into three main categories: Value, Moderate, and Deluxe.
 Value resorts are the most affordable and the most basic in terms of amenities and Pop Century is arguably the most popular Disney Value resort.

-Is Pop Century actually a good value?
+Is Pop Century actually a good value for the money?
 Read on to find out what I think!

 What you will pay for a room at the Pop Century Resort varies greatly depending on what time of year you visit.

 The most affordable months of the year are January, February, August, and September.